danielddemissie/pr-desc-cli/README.md

 | Groq      | `llama-3.3-70b-versatile`           | `llama-3.1-8b-instant`, `mixtral-8x7b-32768`, `gemma2-9b-it`                                              |
 | DeepInfra | `meta-llama/Llama-3.3-70B-Instruct` | `meta-llama/Meta-Llama-3.1-8B-Instruct-Turbo`, `deepseek-ai/DeepSeek-V3`, `deepseek-ai/DeepSeek-R1-Turbo` |
 | Local     | `llama3.3`                          | `llama3.1`, `codellama`, `deepseek-r1`                                                                    |

-## New Features Incoming!

-We're constantly working to enhance `pr-desc`.
-Here's a highly anticipated feature currently in development:

-### Custom Template File

-**Feature:** You will soon be able to provide your own Markdown file as a template for generating PR descriptions.
-This will allow for ultimate customization, enabling teams to enforce specific PR formats, include mandatory sections (e.g., JIRA ticket numbers, test plans), or embed project-specific guidelines directly into the generated description.

-**How it will work:** A new command-line option, likely `--template-file <path/to/your/template.md>`, will be introduced. `pr-desc` will read this file, inject the AI-generated content into placeholders within your custom template, and output the final, tailored PR description.
-This provides a "better way" than just `--template` by giving you full control over the structure and static content of your PRs.

-Stay tuned for updates!